How to Build a Searchable Knowledge Base from PDF Documents

 PDFs are where institutional knowledge goes to die.
 Once a manual or specification is saved as a PDF and dropped in a shared drive, finding anything inside it relies on whoever can remember its filename.
 This workflow turns a PDF library into a Knowledge collection any workflow can query in natural language, so a question like "what is the warranty period for the Model X regulator?" returns a real answer with a citation.

 The workflow accepts PDFs from one or more sources (FTP drops, email attachments, or direct webhook uploads), validates them, extracts the text per page, and embeds the result into the Knowledge collection.
-Each embedded document carries a stable sourceId so re-uploads replace rather than duplicate, and tags so downstream queries can scope to a particular product line or document type.
+Each embedded document is keyed by its File Name, so re-uploading a manual under the same name overwrites the previous version rather than creating a duplicate.
+Spojit handles chunking and embedding for you.

 Prerequisites